 Watch videos of past events on KTOO

-The Kimball Theatre Organ, on the eighth floor of the State Office Building, has been serviced and is once again performing with the help of organists J Allan MacKinnon and TJ Duffy and Laurie Clough on Fridays at 12:00pm through January 2025.
-Bring your lunch and enjoy the diversity of music these organists select.
+credit:ASL P53-02 Kimball Theatre Organ concerts are held on the eighth floor of the State Office Building, and continue through April with the help of organists J Allan MacKinnon and Laurie Clough on Fridays at 12:00pm Bring your lunch and enjoy the diversity of music these organists select.

 Though housed in the state office building, the organ is the property of the Alaska State Museum.
 You can help support this amazing piece of Alaska's history.
 Donate today.